 However, a REIT distinguishes itself from a REIG in that it's a taxable corporation operated by a board of directors and structured as a large organization with strict qualifications and regulations to follow.
 For example, a REIT must have a minimum of 100 investors by the end of their first year as a REIT and have no more than 50% of the company owned by five or fewer investors.
 A REIG has no restrictions on size, and there are no guidelines as to majority owners, minimum distributions, or other thresholds.

 What are the pros and cons of a REIG?

-Unfortunately, REIGs can be a part of a real estate investment scheme where the leader of the REIG is partaking in fraudulent real estate investments or developments.
-So it's extremely important for any investor considering participating in an REIG to do their due diligence on the group, the investments held within the group, the structure and legal contract of the REIG and its members, and the person who manages and oversees group activity.
+Unfortunately, REIGs can be a part of a real estate investment scheme in which the leader of the REIG is partaking in fraudulent real estate investments or developments.
+So it's extremely important for any investor considering participating in a REIG to do their due diligence on the group, the investments held within the group, the structure and legal contract of the REIG and its members, and the person who manages and oversees the group's activities.
 Pulling a background check, confirming assets held by the group in public records, and speaking with current and past group members are all ways to do due diligence.